-Unfortunately, there's no easy way to calculate how much money you'll receive through unemployment benefits or for how long you'll be able to collect those benefits unless your state has an online unemployment calculator.
+Unfortunately, there's no easy way to calculate exactly how much money you'll receive through unemployment benefits or for how long you'll be able to collect those benefits unless your state has an online unemployment calculator.
 However, there are calculators you can use to estimate your benefits.

 Are You Eligible for Unemployment?

 First, make sure you are eligible for unemployment.
 While it varies based on your state, you generally need two things to qualify.
 First, you need to have lost your job through no fault of your own.
 It typically means you are ineligible if you quit—although there are exceptions, like if you quit because of impossible work conditions.
 If you are fired for cause, you also are likely ineligible.

 You also have to have been employed for a minimum amount of time or have earned a minimum amount in compensation.